robin-a-meade/example-make-cpp/README.md

 ```

-We see that the recipe for the rule that goes from an object file (`.o` extension) to an executable (no extension) invokes the command contained in the variable `LINK.o`.
+We see that the recipe for the rule that transforms from an object file (`.o` extension) into an executable (no extension) invokes the command contained in the variable `LINK.o`.

 The default definition of `LINK.o` uses the C compiler.
 But, as explained earlier, it's preferable to use the C++ compiler for this.
 Fortunately, we see there's another default variable available to us, `LINK.cc`, containing the definition we need.
 (Identically valued `LINK.cpp` variable is also available, if you prefer.)